Nao-Mk2/aws-multi-log-inspector/README.md

 <RFC3339 timestamp> <log-group>/<log-stream> <message>
 ```

-If `--pretty` is set, the first search results are output as an indented JSON array (same as the second search).
+If `--pretty` is set and there are results, the first search results are output as an indented JSON array (same as the second search).

 ## Notes

-- Implementation uses `FilterLogEvents` per group and merges results sorted by timestamp.
+- Implementation uses `FilterLogEvents` per group and merges results, then sorts chronologically (ascending by timestamp).
+- Credentials resolution order when creating the client:
+  1) Shared config/profile (with `--profile` or `AWS_PROFILE`), honoring `--region` if provided.
+  2) Environment variables: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, optional `AWS_SESSION_TOKEN`; region via `--region` or `AWS_REGION`.
+  3) Otherwise, the AWS SDK’s default resolution chain applies.
 - The default search window is the last 24 hours; it can be overridden with `--start`/`--end`.
- - Output events are sorted chronologically (ascending by timestamp).
- - With `--pretty`, JSON messages in the first search are pretty-printed; otherwise they are shown as raw strings.
-- If no matching events are found and `--pretty` is not set, the tool prints: `No logs found for the given pattern "<pattern>" in the last 24h.` and exits successfully.
-With `--pretty`, an empty JSON output is emitted.
+- If no matching events are found, the tool prints: `No logs found for the given pattern "<pattern>" in the last 24h.` and exits successfully.

 ## Two-Phase Search (Extract and Re-search)